-SSI RAP is the acronym for: Sustainability and Social Innovation Residential Academic Program
+SSI RAP CU Boulder is the acronym for: Sustainability and Social Innovation Residential Academic Program

-The original name of the program was SEEDS (Social Entrepreneurship for Equitable Development & Sustainability).
-The focus of the RAP is to provide a fertile academic and social environment – one that is active (and pro-active), engaged around issues of importance that impact our social interrelationships relevant to our interdependence with all life on earth.
+The focus of this unique RAP is to provide a fertile academic and social environment – one that is active (and pro-active), engaged around issues of importance that are relevant to our interdependence as human beings and all life on a finite planet.

 The first-year student’s experience as a member of this community is multifaceted and interdisciplinary.
 Students with many interests will experience the benefits of a RAP as they become active in it.
 Our interdependence is the key to solving some of the toughest issues of the day.
 Through every aspect of the year-long program the RAP experience here will be rewarding and memorable.